An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Introduction

-\textbf{Our Contributions in this Work:} In this article, we explore improving a hybrid quantum/classical algorithm to strengthen its quantum components.
+\textbf{Our Contributions in this Work:} In this article, we explore ways to enhance a hybrid quantum/classical algorithm by strengthening its quantum components.
 The proposed algorithm will be further extended from our preliminary research work \cite{holliday2024tabu}, where we introduced a hybrid algorithm to solve the CVRP.
 The main refinements made over the previous version of the method include the alternative starting solutions and the frequency of quantum routing.
 Our refined algorithm significantly improves the preliminary results and outperforms other hybrid quantum algorithms, achieving a lower overall deviation from optimal solutions.
 Notably, the optimal and near-optimal solutions are found for several problems, with one case being only 0.03\% away from the optimum.
 To achieve these results, we investigate the impact of varying the frequency of quantum routing within a tabu search (TS) algorithm.
-Fig. \ref{fig:tsflow} shows a high-level flowchart for TS.
 New results show that more frequent use of QC leads to faster convergence to better solutions.
 We also examine the effect of different starting solutions, including classical heuristics, clustering techniques, and quantum-generated solutions.
 While results suggest that simpler classical heuristics can be effective starting points, our study does not conclusively demonstrate superiority over quantum-generated solutions.
 We provide runtime data for the algorithm on various problem sizes, offering insights into the computational cost of the hybrid approach.
 We highlight the limitations of other hybrid approaches for the VRP, particularly when dealing with realistic datasets where optimal routes do not conform to simple cluster structures.
 Our proposed algorithm demonstrates better performance in these scenarios.

 The remainder of this article is organized as follows.
 Section \ref{sec2} will review the background related to this research, including formal definitions.
-Section \ref{sec3} will introduce our algorithm and how it was enhanced from our preliminary research.
+Section \ref{sec3} will introduce our algorithm and explain how it was enhanced based on our preliminary research.
 Section \ref{sec4} will focus on our experimental setup and results.
 Finally, Section \ref{sec5} will contain the conclusions.